Imran Khan's interim bail extended in Jinnah House attack case - ExBulletin

 Imran Khan's interim bail extended in Jinnah House attack case

-LAHORE: An Anti-Terrorism Court (ATC) on Thursday extended the interim bail of Pakistan Tehreek-e-Insaf (PTI) founder and former Prime Minister Imran Khan in the Jinnah House attack case.
+An Anti-Terrorism Court (ATC) on Thursday extended the interim bail of Pakistan Tehreek-e-Insaf (PTI) founder and former Prime Minister Imran Khan in the Jinnah House attack case, according to ARY News.

-Earlier, on February 28, an Islamabad court had acquitted Imran Khan, along with Asad Umar, Faisal Javed and others, in a protest and vandalism case.
+In another development, on February 28, an Islamabad court acquitted Imran Khan, Asad Umar, Faisal Javed and others in a case related to protests and vandalism.

-Imran Khan, Asad Umar, Faisal Javed Khan, Raja Khurram Shahzad Nawaz, Abid Hussain, Ali Nawaz Awan, Zaheer Khan and others were initially booked at Tarnol police station on February 26, 2022.
+Imran Khan, along with other PTI members including Asad Umar, Faisal Javed Khan, Raja Khurram Shahzad Nawaz, Abid Hussain, Ali Nawaz Awan and Zaheer Khan, were initially booked at Tarnol police station on February 26, 2022.

-In related news, violent clashes erupted across Pakistan following the arrest of former Prime Minister Imran Khan at the Islamabad High Court (IHC).
-PTI workers protested in several cities, including Balochistan, Punjab, Khyber Pakhtunkhwa and Islamabad, leading to heightened tensions.
+The events of May 9 saw violent clashes erupt across Pakistan following the arrest of Imran Khan at the Islamabad High Court (IHC).
+The protests spread to remote major cities as party members expressed agitation over the detention of their president.
+Balochistan, Punjab, Khyber Pakhtunkhwa and Islamabad have sought help from the armed forces to maintain law and order.

-During these protests, Jinnah House, a military installation and residence of corps commanders in Lahore, was attacked by PTI workers.
+During one such protest, PTI workers attacked army installations and the corps commander's house in Lahore, also known as Jinnah House.

-It is noteworthy that Imran Khan was arrested from his residence in Lahore on August 5 following a five-year ban and three-year jail term in the Toshakhana criminal case.
+Imran Khan was arrested from his residence in Lahore on August 5 following a court ruling that disqualified him for five years and sentenced him to three years in prison in the Toshakhana criminal case.

 |